akuklev/akuklev/what-are-types.md

 * We develop one of the leading interactive theorem provers called [Arend](https://arend-lang.github.io/) and its respective language.
 * We are working on type system embracing complex computational behaviours including concurrency and nondeterminism.

 History of type theory is twofold.
 Types were first introduced and studied by logicians and proof theorists, for the most part way before programmable computers came to existence.
-This part of the history began in 1902 in a letter from Bertrand Russell to Gottlob Frege (both of whom were logicians), where types were introduced to solve an inconsistency in Frege's work, and culminated as Kurt Gödel (a proof theorist) developed a strictly typed “arithmetic programming language” capable of expressing a particular set of explicitly computable functions on natural numbers in order to prove relative consistency of arithmetics by studying type theory of that language.
+This part of the history began in a 1902 letter from Bertrand Russell to Gottlob Frege (both of whom were logicians), where types were introduced to solve an inconsistency in Frege's work, and culminated as Kurt Gödel (a proof theorist) developed a “programming language” of primitive recursive functionals to prove relative consistency of arithmetics by studying type theory of that language.
-Programming language designers introduced types to programming languages in late 1950s for entirely unrelated reasons: variables and parameters had to have type declarations to tell the machine what registers or how many memory cells to use for a given variable, but eventually statically typed programming languages with complex type systems emerged.
-In order to rectify incoherences of those type systems, computer scientists rediscovered type theory in 1970s.
+Programming language designers introduced types to programming languages in late 1950s for entirely unrelated reasons: variables and parameters had to have type declarations to tell the machine which register or how many memory cells to use for a given variable, but eventually statically typed programming languages with complex type systems emerged.
+In order to rectify incoherences of those ad hoc type systems, computer scientists rediscovered type theory in 1970s.
 Since than, type theory has been developed by logicians/proof theorists and computer scientists hand in hand.

 The practical goal of rectifying type systems of general-purpose programming languages (both statically and dynamically typed ones) is still far from being achieved.
-While type-theoretically sound languages (e.g. the ML family) are there for almost half a century, type systems of most mainstream languages (for instance Java, C# or C/C++) are a type theorists nightmare.
-Moreover, they discredit the whole field by promoting an impression, a complex type system is always a largely pointless pain in the neck.
+While type-theoretically sound languages (e.g. the ML family) are there for almost half a century, type systems of most mainstream languages (e.g. Java, C# or C/C++) are a type theorists nightmare responsible for the misconception that complex type systems are always a largely pointless pain in the neck.

-The reason for such state of affairs is certainly not (only) the ignorance of programming language designers, but large communication gap between computer scientists and engineers (including programming language designers outside academia), and the circumstance that type theoretical understanding of quite mundane complex computational behaviours (concurrency, shared mutable state, interaction with external systems) is still very much work-in-progress.
+Both type theoretical understanding of quite mundane complex computational behaviours (concurrency, shared mutable state, interaction with external systems) and sound approach to gradual typing (= omittability of precise type annotations, which is indispensable for rapid prototyping and highly desirable for a language to have a bearable learning curve) are still very much work-in-progress.
+Without them, type-theoretically sound languages remain niche.

 Good news is that both issues can be addressed.

 § Types in Math and Programming
 -------------------------------

-First let me mention a (mathematical) type system used by Gödel for his seminal relative consistency proof, the System T. That typesystem had a single primitive type `Nat` of natural numbers and a primitive type former `Function<X, Y>` of explicitly computable functions taking a value of type `X` as argument and yielding a value of type `Y`.
+To give an idea of a type system, let's introduce System T, the type system used by Gödel for his seminal relative consistency proof.
+It has a single primitive type `Nat` of natural numbers and a primitive type former `Function<X, Y>` of explicitly computable functions accepting a value of type `X` and yielding a value of type `Y`.
 The raison d'être of the type system is to define a formal language by means of a typed grammar that consists of rules like these two:
 ```
  n : Nat   m : Nat         f : Function<X̲, Y̲>    x : X
 –––––––––––––––––––(1)    —————————————————————————————(2)